Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 Homeopathic Remedies for Vertigo

-If you experience the feeling that things around you are spinning, you may be suffering from vertigo.
-It’s a condition in which a person feels that he or she is moving or the things in the surrounding are in motion which is not so in reality.
+Vertigo is a sensation in which a person feels that he or she is moving or the things in the surrounding are in motion which is not so in reality.
 The person with vertigo may have difficulty maintaining balance while walking and standing.
 Improper imbalance can also result in falling.
 Nausea and vomiting may also accompany vertigo.
-With zero side effects and made of natural substances, homeopathic remedies for vertigo can be of great help in the treatment of vertigo.
-These medicines bring great improvement in vertigo cases by focusing on treating the root cause behind it.

-Best Homeopathic Remedies For Vertigo
+7 Best Homeopathic Remedies For Vertigo

 Homeopathy provides several remedies to treat Vertigo.
 The topmost among these are Conium, Gelsemium, Cocculus Indicus, Chininum Sulph, Belladonna, Bryonia and China.

-1. Conium Top-Grade Medicine
+1. Conium – Top-Grade Medicine

 Conium leads the chart of homeopathic medicines for managing vertigo.
 The persons needing it feels as if he/she is moving around in a circle.
 Worsening of vertigo from head movement is the key indication to use this medicine.
-It is one of the best medicines to deal with cases of BPPV (condition in which vertigo occurs from head movement).
+It is one of the best medicines to deal with cases of BPPV (a condition in which vertigo occurs from head movement).
 It is also well indicated when vertigo worsens from turning in bed.
 It works well when vertigo gets worse while rising from a seat or bed.
 Besides, its use is suggested when vertigo occurs while walking.
 There may be a tendency to fall sideways.
 Lastly, for elderly people who experience vertigo, Conium is very beneficial.

-When and How to use Conium?
+When to use Conium?

-This medicine should be used as a first remedy in cases of vertigo especially one that worsens from head movement.
-Also, it should be given in BPPV cases in the first place.
 It can be used in varying potencies like 30C, 200C, 1M.
 Most commonly it is used in 30C potency once or twice a day.
 To use high potencies, kindly consult a homeopathic physician.

-2 .
-Gelsemium For Vertigo With Loss Of Balance
+2. Gelsemium – For Vertigo With Loss Of Balance

 Gelsemium is a natural medicine prepared from the plant ‘yellow jasmine’.
 It is a very effective medicine when vertigo is accompanied by loss of balance.
-It poses difficulty in walking which causes staggering gait (unsteady walk as if drunk).
+It poses difficulty in walking which causes a staggering gait (unsteady walk as if drunk).
 Other than this, it is indicated when vertigo is attended with dim vision, double vision and heaviness of eyelids.
 In cases needing gelsenium, vertigo gets worse from walking mostly.

-When and How to use Gelsemium?
+When to use Gelsemium?

-Consider its use in cases where vertigo is accompanied by loss of balance while walking.
 It is usually given in 30C potency two to three times a day.
-Its higher potencies can be used only on homeopathic doctor’s advice.
+Its higher potencies can be used only on the advice of a homeopathic doctor.

-3. Cocculus Indicus For Vertigo With Nausea, Vomiting
+3. Cocculus Indicus – For Vertigo With Nausea, Vomiting

-When and How to use Cocculus Indicus?
+When to use Cocculus Indicus?

-This medicine should be preferred in all cases where nausea and vomiting occurs along with vertigo.
 It is mainly recommended in 30C potency.
-It can be taken once or twice a day as per severity of complaint.
+It can be taken once or twice a day as per the severity of the complaint.

 4. Chininum Sulph – For Vertigo In Cases Of Meniere’s Disease

 Meniere’s Disease refers to a condition in which hearing loss, noises in ear (tinnitus) and vertigo occur.
-Chininum Sulph is of great help when there is vertigo with noises in ear.
+Chininum Sulph is of great help when there is vertigo with noises in the ear.
 The noises can be buzzing, ringing or roaring in nature varying from case to case.
 The person needing it has difficulty in standing and frequently falls down.
 Vertigo mainly worsens on stooping.
 In some cases, vertigo is accompanied by headache.

-When and How to use Chininum Sulph?
+When to use Chininum Sulph?

-This medicine should be the first choice to manage vertigo in case of Meniere’s disease.
 From low to high potency it works well in all potencies.
 Initially, it is best to use 30C potency once a day or twice a day.
 In case no changes occur, one may use high potencies under the supervision of a homeopathic expert.

 5. Belladonna – For Vertigo During Headache

-When and How to use Belladonna?
+When to use Belladonna?

-This medicine is best for vertigo attended by headache.
 This medicine can be used in 30C potency twice or thrice a day as per the intensity of complaint.

 6. Bryonia – For Vertigo In Case Of BPPV

-When and How to use Bryonia?
+When to use Bryonia?

-Bryonia can be used in cases in which vertigo triggers from the movement of head.
 Bryonia is mostly used in 30C potency.
-One may take it twice or thrice a day depending on the severity of problem.
+One may take it twice or thrice a day depending on the severity of the problem.

-When and How to use China?
+When to use China Officinalis?

-Use of this medicine is highly applicable for cases of vertigo which worsens on movement and while walking.
-China 30C twice a day is an ideal dose to start with.
+The use of this medicine is highly applicable for cases of vertigo which worsens on movement and while walking and relief is noted by lying down.

 Causes Behind Vertigo